5 Features of Expert ACT Tutoring

 Tutoring can be a very valuable investment in your future, particularly if the results help you gain admission to a college at the top of your list.
 Or if you win a merit scholarship because of higher ACT scores — then private ACT tutoring literally pays for itself.
 And it’s pretty much that simple: ACT tutoring is worth it if you get into a school that would have rejected you, or if you get a scholarship that you wouldn’t have won.

 If those are the goals, how do you know which tutoring company can help you reach it?
 Many companies claim to have expert tutors, but that is seldom the case.
-Here are 5 things you should expect of expert ACT tutoring.
+Here are 5 features of expert ACT tutoring:

 1. Pre- and post- measurements with authentic testing materials